 For the first time in Portugal, there will be a single Charter for both radio and television services.
 The document was made available during a much publicized open discussion and should be enforced in 2014.
-Some of the recently announced changes point to a new governance model that will desirably change the way PSM is seen, in its most negative aspects, by the Portuguese society.
-Amongst other dimensions, announced shifts will impact the institutional influence of the government on the PSM management, and on the funding model that will have to increasingly rely on the capacity to generate its own revenues as a way to complement the fee income.
-After all the attempts to reform PSB that have taken place over the last years, the success of these changes will surely influence the way the Portuguese nation looks at its public media.
-Will the public media finally be seen as a well-managed, independent entity that provides added value?
-Anyway, the work that has to be done to promote the indispensability of PSM in Portugal goes beyond its independence and efficiency.
-A trustworthy PSM is also built on the ground of content: with quality and attention to the audience needs, in a differentiated form, and creating added social and cultural value.
+Some to analyze ways to define and assess quality criteria. of the recently announced changes point to a new gov-However, we wish to emphasize the dimension and that ernance model that will desirably change the way PSM this issue has been increasingly taking in the Portuguese is seen, in its most negative aspects, by the Portuguese public media narrative.
+In line with the European tradisociety.
+Amongst other dimensions, announced shifts tion of the public service remit, the Portuguese public will impact the institutional influence of the government service operator has presented the values that will on the PSM management, and on the funding model guide the intended development of the company in the that will have to increasingly rely on the capacity to 2013-2015 triennium.
+"Excellency" is one of the core generate its own revenues as a way to complement the values that hopefully will guarantee the capital of trust fee income.
+After all the attempts to reform PSB that needed to justify the pertinence of keeping a public have taken place over the last years, the success of these service media system that is, at least partially, sustained changes will surely influence the way the Portuguese by taxpayers. nation looks at its public media.
+Will the public media finally be seen as a well-managed, independent entity Probably the most distinctive factor for the Portuguese that provides added value?
+Anyway, the work that has public media in the coming years is the emphasis on the to be done to promote the indispensability of PSM in strategic value of its international content, in a way that Portugal goes beyond its independence and efficiency. it can trigger not only cultural but also economic value.
+A trustworthy PSM is also built on the ground of content: At the time of writing, the open consultation is over and with quality and attention to the audience needs, in a the Parliament will begin to discuss the new Charter. differentiated form, and creating added social and Once again, PSM seem to have reached the podium that cultural value. guarantees that it qualifies for the next race.

 Whenever PSM is concerned there is an ongoing though frequently misplaced debate around quality.
 Furthermore, the degree of subjectivity of this definition, particularly when applied to the media sector, as well as the dispute between public interest and the interest of the public frequently occupy most of the time and space devoted to the quality issue.
-This text is not intended to analyze ways to define and assess quality criteria.
-However, we wish to emphasize the dimension and that this issue has been increasingly taking in the Portuguese public media narrative.
-In line with the European tradition of the public service remit, the Portuguese public service operator has presented the values that will guide the intended development of the company in the 2013-2015 triennium.
-"Excellency" is one of the core values that hopefully will guarantee the capital of trust needed to justify the pertinence of keeping a public service media system that is, at least partially, sustained by taxpayers.
+This text is not intended